tmwagency/adaptive-image/README.md

 		</noscript>
 	</div>

-All adaptive images must be specified using `div` tags
+All adaptive images must be specified using `div` tags, and a fallback image should be specified in `<noscript>` tags for when users have JS disabled.

 ## Attributes